New definitions of Alexandrov space and applications: New proof of the Doubling Theorem

 2mm

-{\bf Theorem 3.1}. {\it Let $X$ be a complete $n$-dimensional Alexandrov space with curvature $\geqslant k$ and with nonempty boundary.
+{\bf Theorem 5.1} (Doubling Theorem). {\it Let $X$ be a complete $n$-dimensional Alexandrov space with curvature $\geqslant k$ and with nonempty boundary.
 Then its doubling $D(X)$ with canonical metric is a complete $n$-dimensional Alexandrov space with curvature $\geqslant k$ and with empty boundary.}

 2mm

 We can view $D(X)$ as $X\cup_{\partial X}\bar X$, where $\bar X$ is a copy of $X$.
 Between any $x$ and $y$ in $D(X)$, the distance $|xy|$ is just the distance between them in $X$ (or $\bar X$) if both $x$ and $y$ lie in $X$ (or $\bar X$), otherwise, $|xy|\triangleq\min\limits_{z\in\partial X}\{|xz|+|zy|\}$ (\cite{Pe}).
 Then it is easy to see the following property of $D(X)$.